-Advisory: BUS 20 and eligibility for ENGL 90

-A study of the legal environment of business and the basic principles of business law.
+Advisory: BUS 20 and eligibility for ENGL 90 A study of the legal environment of business and the basic principles of business law.
 Includes contracts, agency and employment, sales, property and forms of ownership.
-Also included are the law, courts, and court procedures.
-(CAN BUS 8) SC
+Also includ-

 BUS-035 Using Microsoft Office